Justinian I

-His reign is marked by the ambitious but only partly realized renovatio imperii, or "restoration of the Empire".
+His reign was marked by the ambitious but only partly realized renovatio imperii, or "restoration of the Empire".
 This ambition was expressed by the partial recovery of the territories of the defunct Western Roman Empire.
 His general, Belisarius, swiftly conquered the Vandal Kingdom in North Africa.
-Subsequently, Belisarius, Narses, and other generals conquered the Ostrogothic kingdom, restoring Dalmatia, Sicily, Italy, and Rome to the empire after more than half a century of rule by the Ostrogoths.
-The praetorian prefect Liberius reclaimed the south of the Iberian peninsula, establishing the province of Spania.
+Subsequently, Belisarius, Narses, and other generals conquered the Ostrogothic Kingdom, restoring Dalmatia, Sicily, Italy, and Rome to the empire after more than half a century of rule by the Ostrogoths.
+The praetorian prefect Liberius reclaimed the south of the Iberian Peninsula, establishing the province of Spania.
 These campaigns re-established Roman control over the western Mediterranean, increasing the Empire's annual revenue by over a million solidi.
 During his reign, Justinian also subdued the Tzani, a people on the east coast of the Black Sea that had never been under Roman rule before.
 He engaged the Sasanian Empire in the east during Kavad I's reign, and later again during Khosrow I's reign; this second conflict was partially initiated due to his ambitions in the west.

-A still more resonant aspect of his legacy was the uniform rewriting of Roman law, the Corpus Juris Civilis, which is still the basis of civil law in many modern states.
-His reign also marked a blossoming of Eastern Roman (Byzantine) culture, and his building program yielded works such as the Hagia Sophia.
+Justinian is regarded as one of the most prominent and influential Roman emperors, and historians have often characterized him as a workaholic who worked tirelessly to expand the Byzantine Empire.
+One of the most enduring aspects of his legacy was the uniform rewriting of Roman law, the Corpus Juris Civilis, which was first applied throughout Continental Europe and is still the basis of civil law in many modern states.
+His reign also marked a blossoming of Byzantine culture, and his building program yielded works such as the Hagia Sophia.